Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  By setting this preference to one of the track options you will allow Koha to track every link clicked in Koha.
 This data will be stored in a database table so that you can run reports against that data.
 If you choose to 'Track' clicks then Koha will record both the link clicked and the logged in user who clicked the link.
 If you choose to 'Track anonymously' then the borrowernumber will not be recorded, but the rest of the data will.

    **Note**

    Remember to update your local privacy policies and link to them from the OPAC to notify your users that you are tracking their information.

+.. _restricted-page-label:

-`Restricted Page <#opacrestrictedpg>`__
+Restricted Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the following preference you can create a page within your Koha